 - Integration scope.
 Custom routing rules, custom exception escalation paths, and bespoke approval-handoff configurations add complexity SAP prices in.

-When you take the quote conversation, the SAP Concur Invoice OCR cost discussion is more useful when you push for the rate to be unbundled.
-Specifically: ask for the per-invoice rate broken out by line-item depth and SLA tier; ask for explicit overflow and exception-handling pricing rather than a blended rate that obscures peak-period economics; ask for written confirmation of which supplier-base languages and scripts are covered at the contracted rate; and pin down precisely what the billing unit is, because "per verified invoice" can mean per-invoice, per-page, or per-line-item depending on the contract template, and the difference matters at scale.
+When discussing cost with SAP, ask for the per-invoice rate broken out by line-item depth and SLA tier; explicit overflow and exception-handling pricing; written confirmation of which supplier languages and scripts are covered; and the billing unit, because "per verified invoice" can mean per invoice, page, or line item depending on the contract template.

 Client Managed Capture: Free at the Licence Line, Real at the FTE Line